Employment

 What You’ll Do

-The Water/Wastewater Maintenance Worker position involves the performance of semi-skilled, manual work involving the performance of a variety of maintenance and installation tasks on water mains, hydrants and meters, water and wastewater treatment equipment and pump stations, and electrical and mechanical building systems.
+The Water/Wastewater Maintenance Crew Leader position involves the responsibility for supervising a crew in the performance of semi-skilled, manual work involving a variety of maintenance and installation tasks on water mains, hydrants and meters, water and wastewater treatment equipment and pump stations, and electrical and mechanical building systems.
+A Water/Wastewater Maintenance Crew Leader is a lead and participate position.
 The work environment is team-based, motivational and fast-paced.
 Our mission is to provide high-quality, environmentally-sound, efficient, reliable, and affordable water and sewer services to the people who live, work, and visit Livingston County.

 Examples of Important and Essential Duties – Duties may include, but are not limited to, the following:

-- Operates motor and other equipment related to the installation, maintenance and repair of water distribution and wastewater collection systems including back hoes, trucks, air compressors, drills and lathes, sewer cameras and locating devices;
+• Supervises and participates in the operation of motor and other equipment related to the installation, maintenance and repair of water distribution and wastewater collection systems including back hoes, mini excavator, trucks, vacuum truck, air compressors, drills and lathes, sewer cameras, power tools and locating devices;

 Who You Are